Let an arbitrary vector field $\mathbf{v}$ be given. The ansatz

 \[ \begin{align} \frac{\partial\zeta}{\partial t} &= \frac{1}{\rho ^2}\mathbf{k}\cdot\left(\nabla\rho\times\nabla p\right) - \eta\nabla\cdot\mathbf{v} + \etabi\cdot\nabla w - \mathbf{v}\cdot\left(\eta_x\frac{\partial\mathbf{k}}{\partial x} + \eta_y\frac{\partial\mathbf{k}}{\partial y}\right) - \mathbf{v}\cdot\nabla\eta + \etabi\cdot\left(u\frac{\partial\mathbf{k}}{\partial x} + v\frac{\partial\mathbf{k}}{\partial y}\right) + \mathbf{k}\cdot\nabla\times\mathbf{f}_R\nonumber\\ \Leftrightarrow\frac{\partial\zeta}{\partial t} &= \frac{1}{\rho ^2}\mathbf{k}\cdot\left(\nabla\rho\times\nabla p\right) - \eta\nabla\cdot\mathbf{v} + \etabi\cdot\nabla w \textcolor{blue}{- \frac{u\eta_x}{r}} \textcolor{red}{- \frac{v\eta_y}{r}} - \mathbf{v}\cdot\nabla\eta \textcolor{blue}{+ \frac{\eta_xu}{r}} \textcolor{red}{+ \frac{\eta_yv}{r}} + \mathbf{k}\cdot\nabla\times\mathbf{f}_R. \end{align} \]

 The terms marked in color cancel each other out.
-Therefore applies
+Thus one has

 \[ \begin{align} \frac{\partial\zeta}{\partial t} &= \frac{1}{\rho ^2}\mathbf{k}\cdot\left(\nabla\rho\times\nabla p\right) - \eta\nabla\cdot\mathbf{v} + \etabi\cdot\nabla w - \mathbf{v}\cdot\nabla\eta + \mathbf{k}\cdot\nabla\times\mathbf{f}_R. \end{align} \]